MCFC-Community/MCFC_Data_challenge/docs/README.md

 # Data challenge for microbial community flow cytometry

-Welcome to the Github pages website of the microbial community flow cytometry data challenge as launched on CYTO2018.
-Here you can find background and more information on the different data sets.
+Welcome to the Github pages website of the microbial community flow cytometry data challenge which will be launched on CYTO2018.
+Here you will soon find background and more information on the different data sets.

 # Contact
+A general email address will be active from Cyto 2018 on